LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HMI_Usage/Railway_HMI_Usage.md

 #### Design of PLC Display Panel

-In the machine-level HMIs each HMI features multiple **PLC display panels** to visualize the real-time raw PLC data.
+In the machine-level HMIs each HMI features multiple **PLC display panels** to visualize the real-time raw PLC data (which always hide in real world or digital twin HMI).
 Each machine-level HMI displays a different number of PLC panels, depending on its monitoring scope:

 - **Signal System Monitor HMI**: 6 PLC panels
 - **Railway Block Monitor HMI**: 2 PLC panels